This New Asos Brand Is Full Of Covetable Plus-Size Wedding Guest Looks

 This dress is even more stunning in person, with the varied sizes of the paillettes adding dimension and giving the effect of even more shine.
 When I shot this in the late evening sun, I felt like a human disco ball, in the very best way possible.
 All I wanted to do was shimmy and dance around in this, so it would be perfect for a rooftop wedding reception or any nighttime event that calls for sparkle and shine.

-Once again, my only criticism is with the color name.
-This dress is listed as “light blue,” but, in real life, it has a gray base with gray-silver paillettes; I can’t find any blue in it at all — unless the mirror-like discs are currently reflecting something blue.
+Once again, my only criticism is with the colour name.
+This dress is listed as “light blue,” but, in real life, it has a grey base with grey-silver paillettes; I can’t find any blue in it at all — unless the mirror-like discs are currently reflecting something blue.
 (This one had me feeling like the “grey couch girl” who recently went viral on TikTok for being convinced that her [very grey] couch was blue.)
-Again, this is a quibble, but between this and the “red” dress, I’d advise judging color based on what you see on the site and not what it is listed as.
+Again, this is a quibble, but between this and the “red” dress, I’d advise judging colour based on what you see on the site and not what it is listed as.

 AdvertisementADVERTISEMENT